danilowoz/react-atomic-design/README.md

 <img width="654" alt="molecules" src="https://user-images.githubusercontent.com/4838076/33235103-b352cc2c-d218-11e7-84e1-17d1bc8e4517.png">

 They are the composition of one or more components of atoms.
 Here we begin to compose complex components and reuse some of those components.
-Molecules can have their own properties and create functionalities by using atoms, which alone have no function or action.
+Molecules can have their own properties and create functionalities by using atoms, which don’t have any function or action by themselves.

 ### Organisms